giovaneMiranda/Analise-Compra-HouseRocket/README.md

   - Summer starts on June
   - Fall starts on September

 - Houses near lakes areas have higher prices.
+- Criteria to determine wether a property is suitable for purchase.
+  - The proprerty must have condition greater or iqual than 3.
+  - The property price must be smaller than the median price on the region.
+- Criteria to determine a property sale.
+  - Property price greater than median price region per season, selling price is added in 30%
+  - Property price less than median price region per season, selling price is added in 10%
+  - Porperty will be sold in season with the highest profit.
 - Dataset variables:

 Variable     | Definition